Items made by 4‑H members should reflect the

 16. All items must have a Missouri State Fair

-tag securely fastened in a place that is visible to fairgoers.
-A second identification label is required
+tag securely fastened in a place visible to fairgoers.
+Remove all county or

 17. Counties who mail or ship their items to

-the State Fair should enclose one copy of the voucher and a diskette with
+the State Fair should enclose one printed copy of the State Fair Exhibit

 complete all Open Division entry forms which should accompany the project